Dusty Miller Growth and Care Guide

 Overwintering

-In USDA Zones 8–10, Dusty Miller can overwinter outdoors with minimal protection from harsh conditions.
-In colder climates, it is typically treated as an annual, but container-grown plants can be brought indoors before frost for extended enjoyment.
-Alternatively, replant fresh specimens each spring for consistent results.
+In USDA Zones 8 through 11, Dusty Miller can overwinter outdoors with minimal protection.
+In colder areas, it is typically grown as an annual.
+Container plants can be brought indoors before Frost, or you can simply replant fresh specimens in Spring for consistent performance.

 Common Pests